DivijH/optimization-agent/src/README.md

 ### `genetic_query_optimizer.py`
 Genetic algorithm implementation for automatically optimizing shopping queries.

-**Functionality:**
+The genetic algorithm automatically improves the search queries by:
-- Creates variations of original queries using AI
+1. Creating variations of your original query using AI
-- Tests each variation with real shopping agents
+2. Testing each variation with real shopping agents
-- Measures performance based on semantic relevance and purchase decisions
+3. Measuring performance based on semantic relevance and purchase decisions
-- Evolves better queries over multiple generations
+4. Evolving better queries over multiple generations
-- Returns the best performing query
+5. Returning the best performing query

 **Default Values:**
 - `--population-size`: 8 (number of query variations per generation)